mroth/scmpuff/README.md

     eval "$(scmpuff init -s)"

-This will define the scmpuff shell functions as well as some git shortcuts
+This will define the scmpuff shell functions as well as some git shortcuts.

-PENDING:
-You can also choose to wrap the default git commands by changing that command to pass `--wrap=true`.

-If you would also like some handy shortcuts
-(OR: by default you get some... to disable)
+## Usage

 ## FAQ